microsoft/pai/docs/manual/cluster-admin/how-to-set-up-virtual-clusters.md

 ./paictl.py service start -n hivedscheduler rest-server
 ```

-You can now test the `default` VC and `new` VC, with any admin accounts in OpenPAI.
+You can now test these new VCs, with any admin accounts in OpenPAI.
 [Next section](#how-to-grant-vc-to-users) will introduce how to grant VC access to non-admin users.

 ## How to Grant VC to Users